Blog/Testimonials·8 min read

 Intercom testimonial page example

-This customer testimonial page highlights customer case studies showing how companies use Intercom to improve customer support and automation.
+The testimonial page highlights customer case studies showing how companies use Intercom to improve customer support and automation.

 • Featured customer stories from companies like Anthropic, Rocket Money, and Lightspeed.